Our Attorneys Hold Negligent Doctors in Missouri Accountable

 Placental abruption is a birth complication that involves the placenta detaching from the uterus.
 The placenta is formed during pregnancy.
 It is essentially a sack in the uterus that forms around the fetus and provides oxygen and nutrients within the womb.
 When the placenta is unattached from the uterus, complications can arise.

 Birth injuries from placental abruption can be the result of medical negligence.
 At Cullan & Cullan, our medically-trained lawyers can help you understand why your child was injured during birth and recover compensation for your pain and suffering.

-Send us a message or call (816) 253-8606 to speak with our birth injury attorneys in Kansas City.
+Send us a message or call (816) 253-8606 to speak to our medically licensed birth injury attorneys.

 Placental abruption is extremely dangerous because it can cause the infant not to receive enough oxygen during birth.
 For a pregnant woman, placental abruption can result in severe pain and bleeding.

 The signs of placental abruption may include: